aquarium and pond answers, information, articles, resources

 There is a lot of information about bio wheels and their importance in bio filtration in aquariums.
 In theory Bio Wheels are a great idea and admittedly I bought into this idea for years without testing the results to see if the hype was true.

-Later, after many bio-wheels stalled and I was challenged by another knowledgeable person in the maintenance business to test them against other filters (he had performed such tests and knew the answer).
+Later, after many bio-wheels stalled and I was challenged by another knowledgeable person in the maintenance business to test them against other filters rather than rely on my anecdotal observations (he had performed such tests and knew the answer).
 I then decided to start testing these bio-wheels versus other bio filter methods.

 Tests, Further Information